Frequently asked questions in Alert Level 4

-Up to date information on what is an essential businesses is found on the COVID19 website.
+Up-to-date information on what is an essential businesses is found on the COVID-19 website.

-Is forestry an essential service?
+Is forestry an Alert Level 4 business or service?

 This approach is consistent with the general policy on all nurseries, which can also operate at the minimum required to preserve their capital stock.

-Is commercial fishing considered an essential service?
+Is commercial fishing considered an Alert Level 4 business or service?

-What is safe social distancing in my work place?
+What is safe social distancing in my workplace?

-Where 2-metre distancing of work stations cannot be reasonably maintained on processing lines, in accordance with MOH advice, MPI expects that measures be put in place for workers at stations between 1 and 2 metres.
+Where 2-metre distancing of workstations cannot be reasonably maintained on processing lines, in accordance with MOH advice, MPI expects that measures be put in place for workers at stations between 1 and 2 metres.

 It is necessary to follow basic hygiene measures to keep yourself and your co-workers from COVID-19.
 They are the most important way to stop the spread of infections.